jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to anyone on the frontline of today's pandemic and ask them if they feel ready.
 Face masks and disinfectants are running low.
 More ventilators are needed, but no one knows where to get them.
 Patients show up, and no one knows where their medical records are.
 Even with so many government and corporate middlemen, and historical examples, no one was planning for a disaster.

 I can sympathize.
-Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up.
-Even though there's a big storm every few months.
+Whenever there is a bad storm, our car and property insurance claim departments scramble to keep up with a impromptu assembled "cat(astrophe)" team.
+This happens every time, even though there's a big storm every few months.

 As a result, long-time and loyal insurance customers can wait hours to speak with somebody and months to get their claim checks.
-During my time, I'd have to (somehow) explain why the insurance company takes customer's money digitally but insists on paying claims with paper checks sent via snail mail.
+During my time, I had to (somehow) explain to people fleeing their Fort McMurray homes why the insurance company takes customer's money digitally but insists on paying claims with paper checks sent via snail mail.

 It sucked trying to explain the nonsense.
 These customers paid their bills, and their claim was approved.
+Yet, while in strange city, inside a random motel room, staying with strangers, or living in their car, they had no money.

-Yet, they were like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't have a two-way radio.
+A symbol for the modern middle-class.
+Paid for a service but still like a ship-wrecked man on a beach, desperately waving at passing boats because he doesn't have a two-way radio.

 There was no technical reason why my customers couldn't be sent their money instantly.
 But like I said above, why would powerful managers and executives give regular people a fair deal if they don't have to.